Microelectronic-Technologies/MeTIOTCommunication/docs/TCP_PROTOCOL_SPEC.md

 ## Device-Specific Protocol: Fish Tank

 This section details the custom commands and data formats specific to the Fish Tank device (`Device ID: 0xFF`).
+The Fish Tank protocol still inherits all commands defined in [Data Header Commands and Flow](#data-header-commands-and-flow).

 ### Fish Tank: Library-to-Device Commands